tessgi/tvguide/README.md

 $ cd tvguide
 $ python setup.py install
 ```

+The code has been tested in Python 2.7, 3.5, and 3.6.

 ## Usage
 Pick your favorite star and have a whirl.
 I'm a big fan of Alpha Centauri